Tuo97/HIID/README.md

 Tensorflow-gpu==1.14.0

 # Datasets
-We provide datasets: MovieLens-1M, MovieLens-10M, Last-FM, and Amazon-Movies in file ./Data.
+We provide datasets: MovieLens-1M, MovieLens-10M, Last-fm, and Amazon-Movies in file ./Data.

 # Citation
 If you find this work helpful to your research, please kindly consider citing our paper.